 Collaborative Learning brings together a deliberately organized set of participants, or change agents, that have common goals and are convened in a way that allows them to systematically learn from each other and co-create solutions to challenges of common interest.

 This approach is country-led.
 It provides a structured process in which change agents determine priorities, set the learning agenda, identify and co-develop good strategies and promising practices, and shape the future direction of the Collaborative Learning community.
 Collaborative Learning — unlike traditional approaches to technical assistance — centers the expertise of local change agents and captures the valuable tacit knowledge of practitioners to advance systems change.

-Through in-person workshops and virtual exchanges, practitioners exchange experience on what has worked, what has not worked and why, and work to co-develop practical tools and knowledge products.
+Collaborative Learning goes beyond static information-sharing between peers.
+Through in-person workshops and virtual exchanges informed by adult learning theory, practitioners exchange experience on what has worked, what has not, and why — and co-develop practical tools and knowledge products.
 This leads to increased ownership and uptake of the knowledge and best practices by those who were part of the process.